Doctor of Philosophy in Linguistics

 Semesters two through six

-The following three course must be completed by the end of a student’s sixth semester of graduate study.
+The following three courses must be completed by the end of a student’s sixth semester of graduate study.

 LING 534 – Logic and the Theory of Meaning (3 units)